Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Stages

-which can be evaluated without determining the receptor internal energy $U(r_R)$.
-The receptor desolvation free energy is estimated by the difference, $f_{ab,R} = \beta_T (U(r_R) - \U(r_R))$.

-Other free energy differences are estimated based on equilibrated samples from replica exchange between milestones b\&c or c\&d.
-Equilibration is determined by calculating the mean and standard deviation of the energy in milestones b or d, respectively.
-Systems are considered to be equilibrated once the mean energy is within a standard deviation of the mean energy in the last cycle. $f_{ab,R}$ and $f_{de}$ are estimated by free energy perturbation \cite{Zwanzig1954} using configurations drawn from milestones a and d, respectively. $f_{bc,L}$ and $f_{cd}$ are estimated by the multistate Bennett acceptance ratio \cite{Shirts2008}, which uses potential energies from every replica.
+$f_{BC,L} + f_{CD}'$ is used instead of $f_{BC} + f_{CD}$ because the former calculation can be performed without determining the receptor internal energy $U(r_R)$.
+The receptor desolvation free energy is estimated by the difference, $f_{AB,R} = \beta_T (U(r_R) - U(r_R))$.
+Other free energy differences are estimated based on equilibrated samples from replica exchange for states BC or states CD. $f_{AB,R}$ and $f_{DE}$ are estimated by free energy perturbation \cite{Zwanzig1954} using configurations drawn from milestones A and E, respectively. $f_{BC,L}$ and $f_{CD}'$ are estimated by the multistate Bennett acceptance ratio \cite{Shirts2008}, which uses potential energies from every replica.